 A wide variety of sea birds and other wildlife also make good use of the area, and you don’t have to try hard to see some of them.
 And on at least one day, tear yourself away from the coast to explore St David’s; many other quaint towns and villages are also close by.

 The area within walking distance of Porthiddy Farm offers tranquility combined with stunning scenery, and there is plenty more to experience within easy reach.
 This page offers just a handful of our favourite local sights.
 Of course, we’re more than happy to advise you on what to do while you’re here – maybe even passing on some of the area’s best kept secrets – or you can drop us a line.

-By road from Porthiddy: about half a mile [less than 1 km]
+By road from Porthiddy: about half a mile [less tha 1 km]

-Abereiddy is the closest beach to Porthiddy Farm; it lies where our valley runs into the sea.
-It is one of Pembrokeshire’s most beautiful remote beaches, but is easily accessible and there is ample parking.
+Abereiddy is the closest beach to Porthiddy Farm West; it lies where our valley runs into the sea.
+It is one of Pembrokeshire’s most beautiful remote beaches and can be reached by walking from our cottages through our fields.

 As you look out west from the beach, the coastline continues out to your left where a number of small waterfalls cascade down the cliffs.
 To your right is the Blue Lagoon, cut into the headland, atop which is a small round stone tower looking out to sea.

 The beach is also famous amongst those with an interest in geology, as it’s one of the best places to observe the fossils of small aquatic creatures called graptolites.
 A range of rocks can be seen in the cliffs and beach pebbles; these are similar to those in the walls of the holiday cottages.